ans-group/docs.ukfast.co.uk/source/operatingsystems/windows/networking/windowsfirewall.md

 ![Windows Firewall](files/firewall/firewallbasic.png)

-Select "Turn Windows Firewall on or off" from the left hand menu (Please note, your user account will need administrator priviledges to do so)
+Select "Turn Windows Firewall on or off" from the left hand menu (Please note, your user account will need administrator privileges to do so)

-You will now be presented with a window titled "Customize settings for each type of network" as below, please select the appropriate setting which suits your needs
+You will now be presented with a window titled "Customise settings for each type of network" as below, please select the appropriate setting which suits your needs

 ![Enable/Disable](files/firewall/firewallenabledisable.PNG)